rose-tool/roset/README.md

 The test can take up to few minutes, depending on your hardware.
 Ensure that you have a good amount of RAM and nested virtualization enabled.

 **NOTE**: ROSE-T works only on Docker on Linux or WSL2, and it is compatible only with the `amd64` architecture (Apple Silicon is not supported).

+### Action 4 verification
+Currently, the Action 4 verification is a standalone Prolog program.
+We plan to merge the two tools in the near future.

+To verify Action 4, enter the `src_prolog` directory and follow the related [README](src_prolog/README.md) file.